-In its final form, the set of Belarusian chess «Noble set» is a highly artistic piece of handwork made of precious wood, leather and white clay, worthy of private collections and collections.
+In its final form, the Noble set of Belarusian chess is a highly artistic piece of handwork made of fine wood, leather and white clay, worthy of private collections.

 Once the wood has been chosen, the complex process of preparing the material, cutting it into squares and gluing the strips together in a specially designed mechanism goes on.
 The strips are then glued together to form a board.

 Fire.
 The next step after making the base of the board is to laser burn the throne in the shape of the traditional Belarusian star and the numbers and letters on its outline.
-The throne is later inlaid with fumed oak, a wood that has been in the swamp for thousands of years, acquiring its characteristic black colour and the strength of stone.
+The throne is later inlaid with bog oak, a wood that has been in swamp for thousands of years, acquiring its characteristic black colour and the strength of stone.
 Thousands of years old art objects made of bog oak are now known to look as good as new - such is the strength of the material.

-Additionally, the logo of the game is burned into the lid, the location of the masters and the name and pattern of the princes on the back of the casket are tried out and burned.
+Additionally, the logo of the game is burned into the lid, the location of the masters and the name and pattern of the princes on the back of the box are tried out and burned.
 The whole process is computer-controlled, so modifications can be made while burning to achieve the best result.

 The Noble set of Belarusian chess includes:

-- set of ceramic pieces;
+- a set of ceramic pieces;

-- designer's package for easy transportation.
+- designer packaging for easy transportation.

-So what to expect?
+So why wait?
 Take the throne now!